 Calming Down Your Mind

-We sometimes think of a happy place as a physical place and it can certainly be that.
+You sometimes think of a happy place as a physical place, and it can certainly be that.
 Taking a walk in nature.
 Playing with our kids.
 Having coffee and a great conversation with a friend.

-But we can’t limit our ability to find a happy place to something physical.
-We need to be able to carry it around with us wherever we go so it’s there whenever we need it.
+But you can’t limit your ability to find a happy place to something physical.
+You need to be able to carry it around with you wherever we go so it’s there whenever you need it.

-The most important first step is to slow down enough to become aware of our thoughts.
-Grab your monkey mind by the neck and let it know that you’re not going to let him run amok in your head any longer.
+The most important first step is to slow down enough to become aware of your thoughts.
+Grab your monkey mind by the neck, and let it know that you’re not going to let him run amok in your head any longer.